 What is Catch-Up Premium

-The literacy and numeracy ‘Catch-Up Premium’ gives schools additional funding to support Year 7 pupils who did not achieve the expeted standard (ie a score of 100 or more) in reading and/or maths at the end of Key Stage 2 (KS2).
-Our funding for 2015/16 is £18,500.
+The literacy and numeracy ‘Catch-Up Premium’ gives schools additional funding to support Year 7 pupils who did not achieve the expected standard (ie a score of 100 or more) in reading and/or maths at the end of Key Stage 2 (KS2).

 Please have a look at our Catch-Up Premium Report for a more detailed analysis of how we spend our allocation.
 (See document section)